 I am a PhD student at the Georgia Institute of Technology studying computer science.
 I am advised by Irfan Essa and Dhruv Batra.
 I also have the pleasure of working closely with Devi Parkih.
 My research interests are primarily focused on computer vision and its applications to artificial intelligence.
 One of my long-term research goals is to train robots as “embodied agents” in simulated environments, due to challenges of training in the physical world, and then transfer them to reality

+In the summer of 2019, I will be an intern at FAIR working with Manolis Savva and continuing my on-going collaboration with FRL.
 In the summer of 2018, I was a research intern at facebook Reality Labs (FRL) and facebook AI Research (FAIR) working with Julian Straub and Dhruv Batra.

 As an undergraduate, I participated in a 3-2 engineering program with Juniata College and Washington University in St. Louis (WUSTL).
 While I was at WUSTL, I worked with Yasu Furukawa (now at SFU).
 I spent a summer at Lehigh University and worked with Yinzhi Cao.